 “Once you have a freeze on your credit, you can temporarily lift the freeze, which will allow you to apply for new credit while the freeze is in place, or you can eventually completely remove the freeze,” explains Lauren Anastasio, CFP with SoFi, a personal finance company that offers student loans, personal loans, investing and more.
 It’s also free to do both, according to the U.S. Federal Trade Commission, and if you request a “lift,” credit bureaus are required to do so within one hour.

 Additionally, credit bureaus may offer a credit “lock” service for a monthly fee, but these are not guaranteed by the federal government as a “freeze” is, according to the U.S. Federal Trade Commission.
 For example, Experian offers a Credit Lock service for $24.99 per month, but it only locks your Experian credit report and not those with the other bureaus.
+Easily improve your credit score with these methods.

 Credit freeze downsides